alixdamman/memento/python/functions_for_dummies.rst

 -  How to define and call functions?
 -  Keyword Arguments
 -  Default Argument Values
--  Local vs global variables
+-  Functions vs Methods
+-  Arbitrary Argument Lists

 What is a function?
 -------------------